-There is no guarantee of an algorithm's resistance to currently unknown attacks.
-However, the algorithms listed in this section have been extensively scrutinised by industry and academic communities in a practical and theoretical setting.
-Approval for the use of the algorithms listed in this section is limited to cases where they are implemented in accordance with these guidelines.
+There is no guarantee of a cryptographic algorithm's resistance to currently unknown attacks.
+However, the cryptographic algorithms listed in this section have been extensively scrutinised by industry and academic communities in a practical and theoretical setting.
+Approval for the use of the cryptographic algorithms listed in this section is limited to cases where they are implemented in accordance with these guidelines.

-The approved asymmetric/public key algorithms are:
+The approved asymmetric cryptographic algorithms are:

-- Diffie-Hellman (DH) for agreeing on encryption session keys - Elliptic Curve Diffie-Hellman (ECDH) for key exchange - Elliptic Curve Digital Signature Algorithm (ECDSA) for digital signatures - Rivest-Shamir-Adleman (RSA) for digital signatures and passing encryption session keys or similar keys.
+- Diffie-Hellman (DH) for agreeing on encryption session keys - Elliptic Curve Diffie-Hellman (ECDH) for agreeing on encryption session keys - Elliptic Curve Digital Signature Algorithm (ECDSA) for digital signatures - Module-Lattice-Based Digital Signature Algorithm (ML-DSA) for digital signatures - Module-Lattice-Based Key Encapsulation Mechanism (ML-KEM) for encapsulating encryption session keys (and similar keys) - Rivest-Shamir-Adleman (RSA) for digital signatures and transporting encryption session keys (and similar keys).